 All four parts of the application–both paper copies and/or electronic copies – must be submitted by 4:00 p.m. on the deadline date.
 Applications are due on Friday of the week before Thanksgiving and on Friday of the week after Spring Break.
 See Application and Faculty Mentor Recommendation forms for specific dates.

 Maximum of $1,400, with $200 disbursed at the time of the award and the remainder awarded upon certification by the mentor that the project has been completed.
 Students graduating in May must complete the research project before July 1 to receive the scholarship.

 Conditions Applicable to Research Expenses

-Travel: Travel costs for research or presentations at professional meetings are generally allowed, according to University travel policies.
-No reimbursement for food or local area travel.
-Current mileage rate is $0.500 per mile (rate is subject to change).
-Students seeking reimbursement will need to complete an Employee Expense Worksheet; contact your Faculty Mentor for the form.
+Travel costs for research or presentations at professional meetings are generally allowed, according to University travel policies.
+No reimbursement is permitted for food or local area travel.
+The current mileage rate is 56 cents per mile.
+(The rate is subject to change.)
+Students seeking reimbursement will need to complete an Employee Expense Worksheet.
+Contact your Faculty Mentor for this form.

 Additional funds up to $1,500, and not exceeding the actual cost of attendance, may be requested if the CSR/CW project is accepted for presentation at a regional or national professional meeting or conference.
 University travel policies prevail.